 SEND Information Report ~ What does Hall Green I & N School provide for pupils with SEND?
-Our Policy for Pupils with SEND (This report is updated at least once a year)
+Our Policy for Pupils with SEND (This report is updated at least annually, and was last updated in October 2018)

 For more information about the SENCo role see our page about the Inclusion Team http://www.hallgreeninfant.co.uk/the-inclusion-team/